wagtail/wagtail-localize/docs/concept/segments.md

 When pages are submitted for translation, the content is broken down into 'segments'.
 Translation is performed on individual segments rather than the page as a whole.

-It's done this way to allow translations to be updated incremantally.
+It's done this way to allow translations to be updated incrementally.
 If a single field/block/paragraph is updated in the source, translators will only have to update a single segment and not the whole page.